 “The future is already here — it’s just not very evenly distributed.” – William Gibson

 Some of this may sound innovative, but we’ve been living with these technologies for quite some time already.
 One example Todd gives is the line of scrimmage in American football.
 For us Europeans who aren’t familiar with football, the line of scrimmage “is an imaginary transverse line (across the width of the football field) beyond which a team cannot cross until the next play has begun” (Wikipedia).
-It is indicated on TV broadcasts using a virtual blue line.
+TV channel broadcasts indicate it by showing virtual blue line.

 Todd says that one of the most exciting improvements of smartphones is the addition of an extra camera, giving phones cameras stereo vision.
 This enables improved depth perception, just like in us humans, which is interesting as it allows the phone to do some calculations faster such as detecting edges and planes.
 These are critical for AR applications such as the IKEA app that projects virtual furniture in your home using AR.

 Todd predicts that VR headsets will not be a big hit soon: “It’s kind of like some people like to play video games on their iPhone or Android while some other people like to play video games on an XBOX.
 It’s the same thing with VR.”

 As a result, Four Kitchens focuses on bringing AR and VR to the web making it more readily available on existing platforms and devices that everybody already owns to reach as many people as possible.

 “The real breakthrough will happen when you don’t have to buy anything extra at all.” – Todd Nienkerk

 He considers the tipping point, and he thinks we aren’t near it yet.
 Todd compares the availability of today’s devices compared to the forerunner technology of the ‘90s.
 But the real breakthrough, he says, will happen when “you don’t have to buy anything extra at all.”